GreenMountainPower/spring-cloud-netflix-microservices/README.md

 ```
 The config files for each of the modules should have the same name as the `spring.application.name` property value and with .yml (or .properties) file extension.
 For multiple environments, the names can be appended with `-` and the environment name.
 For example, a test profile for `bus-service-client` module will have the config file name as `bus-service-client-test.yml`

 After uploading the config files to github, they can be accessed via Java based configuration.
-For example, the properties in `bus-service-client.yml` file can be access in Java by creating a Java pojo class like so:
+For example, the properties in `bus-service-client.yml` file can be accessed in Java by creating a Java pojo class like so:
 ```bash
 @Component
 @ConfigurationProperties